Good app for beginners, but won’t make you fluent

 It’s easy to get started on Rocket Spanish.
 You just enter your name and email address and you are ready to learn!
-Next, you go to the dashboard that shows you the available lessons.
+Next, you go to the dashboard to access the available lessons.
 The order is clearly laid out so you can easily see what lesson to start with.
-You click on the first lesson on your dashboard, and it will take you to all the features available for the lesson, like audio, dialogues, and other practice activities.
+You click the first lesson on your dashboard, and it will take you to all the features available for the lesson, like audio, dialogues, and other practice activities.

 Rocket Spanish is an excellent choice for people just starting to learn Spanish.
 The first few lessons cover easy topics such as introductions, greetings, and basic questions.
 The explanations are in English so it isn’t overwhelming.
 There are also tons of practice tools so you can reinforce what you learn.

-Building your vocabulary is so important when you’re learning Spanish, but remembering all the new words and phrases you learn is tough.
+Building vocabulary is so important when learning a language, but remembering all the new words and phrases is tough.
 Most of Rocket Spanish’s practice activities are flashcard-based and focus on learning vocabulary.

 As you advance, you stop learning individual words and focus more on phrases.
 There are a lot of different activities, but in the end, you’re practicing the same words and phrases with each activity.
 This helps you remember the words more effectively.
 You can practice hearing the vocabulary, writing it, and speaking it.